Armenia–EU Comprehensive and Enhanced Partnership Agreement: Background

 Armenia's relations with the EU had previously been governed by the Partnership and Cooperation Agreement (PCA) (signed in 1996 and in force since 1999), which served as the legal framework for EU–Armenia bilateral relations.
 Armenia and the EU began negotiating a new and more complex Association Agreement, which had included a Deep and Comprehensive Free Trade Area agreement, to replace the old PCA in July 2010.
+The EU Advisory Group to the Republic of Armenia was tasked to support the government of Armenia in implementing reforms ahead of signing an Association Agreement with the EU.
 Negotiations were finalized in July 2013 and Armenia (along with Georgia, Moldova and Ukraine) was set to sign the new Association Agreement with the EU during the Eastern Partnership summit in November 2013.
-However, the government of Armenia, led by former President Serzh Sargsyan had suddenly broken off negotiations to pursue membership in the Russian-led Eurasian Union.
+However, the government of Armenia, led by former President Serzh Sargsyan had suddenly broken off negotiations to pursue membership in the Russian-led Eurasian Economic Union.
 Other political parties in Armenia criticized the governments last-minute decision to cancel the Association Agreement with the EU and vocally opposed Armenia's membership in the Eurasian Union.
 Many criticized Russia for pressuring President Sargsyan to abandon the deal with the EU.

 Following a period of brief uncertainty between Armenia and the EU, bilateral negotiations resumed on restructuring the relationship.
 In January 2015 the EU commissioner for European Neighbourhood Policy and Enlargement, Johannes Hahn stated that the EU was willing to sign a revised Association Agreement with Armenia, but that any new deal would exclude a free trade agreement as that would contradict Armenia's membership in the Eurasian Customs Union.
 Renewed negotiations were launched in December 2015.
 After extensive negotiations, Armenia and the EU finalized the Comprehensive and Enhanced Partnership Agreement during a ceremony in Brussels.
 The new Comprehensive and Enhanced Partnership Agreement will expand and broaden the scope of relations between the EU and Armenia.
 It was signed by Armenia and all EU member states on 24 November 2017.
 The agreement was fully ratified by all 31 parties on 25 January 2021 and officially entered into force on 1 March 2021.

 The Standing Committee on European Integration is responsible for ensuring the terms and agreements of CEPA are implemented.